-Pursuant to the provisions of the Act, The Board has appointed M/s Ramanath Iyer & Co., (Address- #808 Pearls Business Park, Netaji Subhash Place, Pitampura, Delhi - 110034) practicing Cost Accountants, as Cost Auditors of the Company for the financial year ended 31st March 2023.
-They have been appointed in place of M/s Sanjay Gupta & Associates ("SGA"), whose term has expired.
-A resolution seeking approval of the members for ratifying the remuneration payable to M/s Ramanath Iyer & Co., the Cost Auditors for FY 2022-2023, is provided in the Notice to the ensuing Annual General Meeting
+Pursuant to the provisions of the Act, The Board has appointed M/s Ramanath Iyer & Co., (Address- #808 Pearls Business Park, Netaji Subhash Place, Pitampura, Delhi - 110034) practicing Cost Accountants, as Cost Auditors of the Company for the financial year ended 31st March 2025.
+A resolution seeking approval of the members for ratifying the remuneration payable to M/s Ramanath Iyer & Co., the Cost Auditors for FY 2024-25, is provided in the Notice to the ensuing Annual General Meeting

 In accordance with the requirement of the Central Government and pursuant to Section 148 of the Companies Act, 2013, your Company carries out an audit of cost accounts relating to electricity every year.
-The Cost Audit Report and the Compliance Report of your Company for the Financial Year ended 31st March, 2021, was filed within due date on 10th August, 2021 with the Ministry of Corporate Affairs.
+The Cost Audit Report and the Compliance Report of your Company for the Financial Year ended 31st March, 2024, was filed within due date with the Ministry of Corporate Affairs.
+The Company has maintained proper cost records in accordance with Companies Act, 2013.